 This is a great sounding disc through and through, and the quality of the mix is finally matched by the image, making this the best looking and sounding season in the series.

-'Nikita: The Complete Fourth and Final Season' does not contain any exclusive HD content.
+'Nikita: The Complete Fourth and Final Season' does not contain any special features.

 'La Femme Nikita' somehow became an incredibly successful series of remakes and re-imaginings, each with their own distinct character and tone.
 In its four seasons, 'Nikita' managed to define itself as a much larger, more imaginative version of the core idea, one that wasn't afraid to play with sci-fi tropes and crazy technology in order to tell its story.
 It could be more than a little hokey at times, and but even while being earnest, the show managed to be entertaining and always lively.
 Four seasons is a triumph for any series, and while season 4 was clearly truncated – which is noted by the dearth of extras here – it still managed to go out and finish its story, rather than leave everyone on a miserable cliffhanger.
 Thankfully, the image here is great, and so is the sound, making this one a great buy for fans looking to complete the series.